samuelpowell/LibTOAST.jl/README.md

 # TOAST.jl

 TOAST.jl is a low-level inteface to the [TOAST++](https://github.com/toastpp/toastpp) library.
-Whilst TOAST++ is designed as an end-to-end solution for forward modeling and image reconstruction in Diffuse Optical Tomography (DOT), the TOAST.jl interface simply provides an interface to its underlying  finite-elemenent, raster mapping, and regularisation functionality.
+Whilst TOAST++ is designed as an end-to-end solution for forward modeling and image reconstruction in Diffuse Optical Tomography (DOT), the TOAST.jl interface provides an interface to a subset of its underlying finite-elemenent, raster mapping, and regularisation functionality.
 DOT specific functionality is implemented in a seperate Julia package.

+TOAST.jl allows one to easily:

+1. solve second order partial differential equations in two- and three-dimensions using the (Galerkin) Finite Element Method;
+2. map functions between unstructured meshes and alternative bases (e.g. pixels, voxels) defined in a unfirom rasterisation;
+3. evaluate the value and derivatives of a number of spatial regularisation functionals for functions in a raster.

 ## Compatibilty

-TOAST.jl directly calls the underlying C++ library using [Cxx.jl](https://github.com/Keno/Cxx.jl) which is currently supported only on Linux and OS X. Windows support is expected with the release of Julia 0.6.
+TOAST.jl directly calls the underlying C++ library using [Cxx.jl](https://github.com/Keno/Cxx.jl) which is currently supported only on Linux and macOS.
+Windows support is *expected* with the release of Julia 0.6.

 ## Installation